 1. Low turbulence free surface water tunnel

-Our newly constructed free-surface water tunnel features a test section with dimensions of 0.5 m × 0.5 m × 8 m.
-The maximum bulk velocity is 1.5 m/s, and the turbulent intensity level is below 0.6%.
-The combination of the long test section and high maximum velocity enables the generation of turbulent flows across a wide range of Reynolds and Froude numbers, including turbulent boundary layers with a Reynolds number based on wall shear stress (Retau) greater than 7,000.
+Our self-design and constructed free-surface water tunnel features an elongated test section with dimensions of 8 m x 0.5 m × 0.5 m.
+The maximum bulk velocity is 1.5 m/s, and the turbulent intensity is below 1.6% [1].
+The combination of the elongated test section and high maximum velocity enables the generation of turbulent flows across a wide range of Reynolds and Froude numbers, including turbulent boundary layers with a Reynolds number based on wall shear stress greater than 7,000.

 [1] Willert, C. E., & Gharib, M. (1992).
 Three-dimensional particle imaging with a single camera.
 Experiments in Fluids, 12, 353-358.